Atlanta (TV series): Production

 FX first began developing the show in August 2013, and then the pilot was ordered to series by FX Networks in December 2014.
 It was directed by Hiro Murai and shot in Atlanta.
-It got picked up to series with a 10-episode order in October 2015.
+It got picked up to series with a ten-episode order in October 2015.
 Glover, who grew up in Atlanta and also works as a musician, stated that "the city influenced the tone of the show".

 The series is also notable for having an all-Black writing staff, which is virtually unheard of in American television.
-The writer's room consists of Glover himself, his brother Stephen Glover, and members of his rap collective 'Royalty' including Fam Udeorji (Glover's manager), Ibra Ake (Glover's longtime photographer), and Jamal Olori.
-Stefani Robinson, a writer for Man Seeking Woman, and Taofik Kolade round out the writer's room.
-During an interview with The New Yorker, Glover stated the characters smoke cannabis because "they have PTSD — every Black person does".
+The writers' room consists of Glover himself, his brother Stephen Glover, and members of his rap collective 'Royalty' including Fam Udeorji (Glover's manager), Ibra Ake (Glover's longtime photographer) and Jamal Olori.
+Stefani Robinson, a writer for Man Seeking Woman, and Taofik Kolade round out the writers' room.
+During an interview with The New Yorker, Glover stated the characters smoke cannabis because "they have PTSD—every Black person does".
 The show is shot in 2K resolution, produced and edited by Kyle Reiter and Isaac Hagy, and broadcast on FX in 720p.
 In January 2017, the series was renewed for a second season; however, FX announced the series would not return until 2018 due to Glover's busy production schedule.
 Glover revealed that the second season takes inspiration from Tiny Toon Adventures, specifically How I Spent My Vacation.

 The series was renewed for a third season in June 2018, which was originally planned for a 2019 premiere, but was delayed due to scheduling conflicts.
 In August 2019, FX renewed the series for a fourth season and announced that the third and fourth seasons would begin filming in early 2020, with each season consisting of eight episodes.
-In January 2020, FX announced that the third season's episode count was increased to 10 episodes, and that both seasons were planned to air in 2021–season 3 in January and season 4 later that year.
-Both seasons were also planned to be shot together and that one of the seasons would be filmed outside the United States.
+In January 2020, FX announced that the third season's episode count was increased to 10 episodes, and that both seasons were planned to air in 2021—season 3 in January and season 4 later that year.
+Both seasons were also planned to be shot together and one of the seasons was to be filmed outside the United States.
 However, production was postponed in March 2020 due to the COVID-19 pandemic.

 In September 2020, it was reported that the third season would not be able to make the January 2021 premiere date that was originally planned.
 Filming for the third and fourth seasons began in early April 2021, in London, with additional filming in Amsterdam and Paris.
 By August 2021, filming for the third season was completed and production began on the fourth season in Atlanta, and it was confirmed that the third season would premiere in early 2022.
 The third season premiered with two episodes on March 24, 2022.
 By February 2022, both seasons three and four had completed filming, and it was announced that the fourth would be the final season.

 Release

 International broadcast

-The first season was broadcast in the UK on BBC Two, from May 13, 2018, to June 17, 2018.
+The first season was broadcast in the United Kingdom on BBC Two, from May 13, 2018, to June 17, 2018.